justinesolano/sei-project-four/README.md

 I would have liked to implement a categories search filter for the PlantShow page.
 I also did not have time to go over the error handling for the forms.
 Most of the deployed app was functional except for the categories image not showing up on the bottom slider of the homepage.
 Submitting a new post on the deployed app also has trouble with the POST request when the submit button is pressed but is working fine on the local server.
 The deployed app also changes the position of the comments on each plant page to be right-aligned instead of centered.

 ## Extra features/improvements
-- Users can favourite plants and have them show up on the favourites page.
+- Users can favourite plants and have them show up on the favourites page
 - Fully responsive design
 - Authenticated users can comment on other users' posts
 - Users can edit their profile picture